Yetunde79/new-client-web-dev-ques/README.md

 # new-client-web-dev-ques
-Questions to ask new client about website project
+Questions to ask new client about website project:

 1) What does your business do?